Lawlez/myOSWE/htb/challanges/forensic/oBfsC4t10n/oBfsC4t10n.md

 This is my Write Up for the "oBfsC4t10n" challenge from Hack The Box.

-we get a zip file. after extraction we are presented with an html file telling us to download an excel file.
+We are given a zip file. after extraction we are presented with an **html** file telling us to download an **excel file**.
-The excel file has been included in the html as a base64 encoded string, lets just save that info for later base64.txt.
+The excel file has been included in the html as a **base64 encoded** string, lets just save that info for later `base64.txt` in case we need it.

+> decoding `base64.txt` actually gives us a valid excel like file.

-so after we checked the html and demed the download save lets fetch the excel file.
+After we checked the HTML and deemed the download save lets fetch the excel file.

 ## Enumeration

-Instead ofn trying to open or analyze the file on my machine, lets go ahead and upload it to ANY.RUN.
+Instead of trying to open or analyze the file on our own machine, lets go ahead and upload it to **ANY.RUN**.

-> ANY.RUN is a online Sandbox service that allows you to open various suspicious files or programms to fully analyze what would happen.
+> https://ANY.RUN is a **online Sandbox** service that allows you to open various suspicious files or programms to fully analyze what would happen, without the danger.

-After Testing the file with AN.RUN we were able to see how the exploit would work and what would be done.

-We tested on a Windows 7 Machine, after opening the file, the exploit imediately startet to run:
+After Testing the file with **ANY.RUN** we were able to see how the exploit would work and what would be done.
+So we tested on a **Windows 7** Machine, after opening the file, the exploit imediately startet to run:

-At first a temp file was created under `C:\Users\admin\AppData\Local\Temp\CVR40EB.tmp.cvr` Then a what seems to be `visual basic script` executer was added here: `C:\Users\admin\AppData\Local\Temp\VBE\MSForms.exd` followed by a `.hta` file with a funny name..: `C:\Users\admin\AppData\Local\Temp\LwTHLrGh.hta` <-- lemme guess thats the one. it then makes use of `mshta.exe` to try and execute the `LwTHLrGh.hta` file.
+- At first a temp file was created under `C:\Users\admin\AppData\Local\Temp\CVR40EB.tmp.cvr`
+- Then a what seems to be `visual basic script` executer was added here: `C:\Users\admin\AppData\Local\Temp\VBE\MSForms.exd`
+- followed by a `.hta` file with a funny name..: `C:\Users\admin\AppData\Local\Temp\LwTHLrGh.hta` <-- lemme guess thats the one.
+- it then makes use of `mshta.exe` to try and execute the `LwTHLrGh.hta` file.

-here ANY.RUN stops executing the file.
+- then ANY.RUN stops executing the file.

-I went ahead and downloaded the `MSForms.exd` as well as the `LwTHLrGh.hta` file so we can analyze them further.
+I went ahead and _downloaded_ the `MSForms.exd` as well as the `LwTHLrGh.hta` file so we can analyze them further.

 ## Analyzing `LwTHLrGh.hta`

-.hta is a propriatary file format used by microsoft, its Called '**HT**ML **A**pplication' and supports HTML code as well as Visual Basic or JScript.
+> .hta is a propriatary file format used by microsoft, its called '**HT**ML **A**pplication' and supports HTML code as well as **Visual Basic** or **JScript**.
 This format was meant to be used by Internet Explorer.
+>

-The default file-association for the .hta extension is the Microsoft HTML Application Host (mshta.exe).
+> The **default file-association** for the .hta extension is the Microsoft HTML Application Host (**mshta.exe**).
 If you have not disabled or changed this file association, in effect the HTA file behaves like an executable when double-clicked.
-An HTA runs as a fully trusted application and as a result has a lot more privileges than a normal HTML file.
+An **HTA runs** as a **fully trusted application** and as a result has a lot **more privileges than a normal HTML** file.

 Sounds dangerous, nice!

-So lets disect this bitch, wehn opening the file we see it has a rathr clear structure and a huge VB Script.
+So lets disect this bitch!

+When opening the file we see it has a rather clear structure, a huge VB Script and **even comments**.
+How nice of the hacker not to obfuscate his code too much, thanks @0xdf. ;-)

 ```
 "<html><head>